linkzeldagg/Projects/README.md

 # Projects

-This page briefly shows works done by me.
+This page briefly shows works done by myself with my friends.
 Those work are mostly done by interest and not that formal.

 ### Machine Learning and Pattern Recognition